Keeping Your Outdoor Condenser Unit Safe from Weeds & Pests

 Whether they crawl, gnaw, slither or build nests, critters and pests can cause a problem with your air conditioning system.
 Mice and rats love small spaces.
 They can chew through refrigerant lines, wires and can even use duct material to build their nests.
 Snakes like to build nests in the ductwork.
 Sometimes they coil up inside the condenser and damage the components.
 Termites, ants, wasps, and similar pests can also cause a problem.
 Termites may be attracted to your home by the water produced by your air conditioning unit.
 Ant mounds and wasp nests may interfere with the operation of your unit.

-Therefore, to maintain your system in good working order, it is important to prevent critters and nesting insects from accessing your air conditioning unit.
+Therefore, maintenance of your system will help keep it in good working order.
+It is important to prevent critters and nesting insects from accessing your air conditioning unit.
 These simple preventative measures can help:

 - Install mesh screens or coverings made for air vents and flue pipes to keep pests out.